lauslim12/vigenere/README.md

 - **Wouldn't it be better to use `rune` and ASCII characters instead of using slices for the alphabets?**

 I have thought about using ASCII characters.
-It can be done by subtracting with `65` to get the numerical representative for the `A` character.
+It can be done by subtracting with `65` to get the numerical representative for the `A` character (we assume that A is zero).
 I also have no need to create slices if I use ASCII characters.
 However, it comes at a cost, that is: I cannot use custom alphabets for the cipher.
 If I use `string` and slices, using custom alphabets is more than possible.

-- **Why the time and space complexity can be so high?
-O(N) and O(N^2) seems a bit over the top.**
+- **Why the time and space complexity can be so high? `O(N)` and `O(N^2)` seems a bit over the top.**

 The time complexity is a bit high because of the utilization of slices.
 I prefer to use slices over `map[string]int64` as slices are simpler and I believe it is enough for this use-case.
 I don't think someone wants to encrypt a string with over 1.000.000 runes / letters as its character set.
-If I were to use the ASCII style as above, I would be able to reach O(1) efficiency, but we would not be able to use custom alphabets.
+If I were to use the ASCII style as above, I would be able to reach `O(1)` efficiency, but we would not be able to use custom alphabets.

 ## Examples

-Please see examples at [the example project(`example/main.go`)](./example).
+Please see examples at [the example project (`example/main.go`)](./example).
 You may run it by using `go run example/main.go` and the results will be shown instantly.

 ## Contributing